simon-nystrom/simon-nystrom.github.io/posts/2020-11-06-NEXTJS-BLOG-SERIES-2.md

 If you run your project now by running `yarn dev`, you'll see that if you go to http://localhost:3000 you'll see the contents of `pages/index.js` but if you instead visit http://localhost:3000/blog you'll be greeted with *This is the blog page!*

-Basic routing is cool and all, but it's not very useful when we want to build dynamic routes that can be content-driven.
+Basic routing is cool and all, but it's not useful when we want to build dynamic routes that can be content-driven.
 Let's create a dynamic route that we can use for our blog posts.

 ----